afni/afni/src/roopchansinghv/PsychoPy-NeuroFeedback-Demo/README.md

 Development has moved to [this](https://github.com/roopchansinghv/afni-real-time-interface-in-python) repository.

-This code and its accompany capabilities are also avaialble at [PyPI](https://pypi.org/project/afniRTI/), allowing installation via 'pip'.
+This code and its accompany capabilities are also available at [PyPI](https://pypi.org/project/afniRTI/), allowing installation via 'pip'.